Reduce Dementia Risk When You Have Diabetes

 Diabetes Link to Cognitive Health

 Diabetes can affect multiple organs like your eyes, kidneys, nerves, heart, blood vessels and feet in a negative way when poorly managed.
-The more severe the diabetes and the longer you live, the more likely you will have cognitive decline.
-Besides high or low blood sugars, other conditions like hypertension and high cholesterol (often paired with diabetes), can negatively affect your brain.
+The earlier you develop diabetes, the more severe the diabetes is and the longer you live, the more likely you will have cognitive decline and dementia.

 What are we currently learning about Diabetes and Brain Health?